6 Things You Have to Know Before Moving to Atlanta

 What Should You See Once You’re Here?

 Get ready because the list of landmarks is so long.
 Except for the History Center for exploring Georgia’s past through exhibitions, other sightseeing spots are Martin Luther King Jr. National Historic Site, the famous Fox Theatre, and Fernbank Museum of Natural History with a giant movie screen, great food, music, and a full bar.
-There’s also the Piedmont Park, and in its northwest corner is Atlanta Botanical Garden.
+There’s also the Piedmont Park where you can play fetch if you are moving with your dog, and in its northwest corner is Atlanta Botanical Garden.
 Don’t miss out on the College Football Hall of Fame, the World of Coca Cola, and the famous High Museum of Art.
 CNN also does Studio Tours, and you can visit president Jimmy Carter’s Library and Museum.
 The Centennial Olympic Park, the centerpiece of Atlanta’s Olympic legacy is close to CNN Center and the Mercedes-Benz Stadium.

 If you love outdoor activities, we have some fantastic news – hiking, biking, recreation, and sports are all available at the remarkable Stone Mountain Park and Chattahoochee River National Recreation Area.